medric49/facial_recognition/README.md

 # Facial Recognition
 This is a program created to train a model in order to recognize some people on an image.
-This model will be trained from  photos of these people, and after that it will be able to recognize any of these people on any image.
+This model will be trained from  photos of these people, and after it will be able to recognize any of these people on any image.
-This program uses **[Pytorch](https://pytorch.org/)** to create his neural network and python bindings of **[OpenCV](https://opencv.org/)** (cv2) for image processing.
+This program uses **[Keras](https://keras.io/)** to create its neural network and **[OpenCV](https://opencv.org/)** (cv2) for image processing.

 ## How do we train the model ?
-First of all, we should add images of heads of these people in the folder **images/train**.
-Each group of photos ( preferably the photos of head) of each person must be placed in a folder named after this person's name.
+First of all, we should add images of heads of these people in the folder **images/**.
+Each group of photos ( preferably the photos of head) of each person must be placed in a folder named by this person's name.
 After that, we must train our model by executing this command in the project root
 ```shell
    python3 trainer.py